EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-crear-una-contrasena-segura/index.en.md

 Even if you have a very strong password it will be completely useless if an attacker figures it out using methods other than brute force.
 Here are a few tips on computer security related to passwords.

 * Avoid entering your password on public computers, you never know if there is a physical or virtual keylogger installed.
+* Never type your password in front of a cellphone or someone holding one
 * Stay away from websites that are not encrypted, always prefer websites that use HTTPS instead of HTTP.
 * Don't enter passwords on public networks, such as coffee shops or open networks, you never know if the network is falling prey to a MITM attack.
 * Beware of people looking at you as you type, sometimes it is more effective for an attacker to take a direct look at your passwords as you type them than to discover a vulnerability in your system.